NephMakes/Engraved/README.md

 # Engraved

-Engraved is a UI addon for World of Warcraft.
+Engraved is an addon for the World of Warcraft user interface.

 Engraved lets you track combat resources using art from the Warcraft universe.
-It can track:
+Engraved can track:

 * Death Knight runes
 * Rogue and druid combo points